 About Me

 My journey to peace has taught me a lot about non-contingent worth and belonging.
-It showed me that even if we've lost touch with our goodness and wisdom, they are in fact unbreakable and ever present.
+It showed me that even if we've lost touch with our essential goodness, it remains unbreakable and ever present.

-I learned that levity and a bit of sass go a long way, that joy too can be medicine, and that when we forge a kind self-relationship we pave the way to wellbeing and fulfillment.
+I learned that levity and a bit of sass go a long way, that joy too can be medicine, and that when we cultivate a kinder relationship with ourselves we pave the way to well-being and fulfillment.

-Through it all, I've come to deeply appreciate that we're more than just bodies passing through this world.
+Through it all, I have come to deeply appreciate that we're more than just bodies passing through this world.
 We are each experiencing a whole human adventure, with all its mess and beauty—profound beings with big hearts and innate wisdom navigating life's complexities.
-And when we start from this understanding, the work of quieting those critical voices in our head becomes less about fixing what's wrong.
-Rather, it becomes rediscovering that we're already - and will always be - whole and worthy.
+And when we start from this understanding, the work of transforming conditioned patterns becomes less about fixing ourselves.
+Rather, it becomes rediscovering that we're already - and always will be - whole and worthy.

 Ashley Dahl, sitting on fern-lined steps